Big month ahead as Kenya begins UN Security Council presidency

-- Kenya takes over amid the growing demands for Covid-19 vaccine equity, dangers of climate change to small islands, terrorism as well as the continual violence in the Democratic Republic of Congo.

-Kenya will take over the presidency of the United Nations Security Council on Friday, seeking to steer debate on crucial problems in Africa, such as weapons smuggling, ethnic identities and relations with regional blocs.
+Kenya will take over the presidency of the UN Security Council on Friday, seeking to steer debate on crucial problems in Africa, such as weapons smuggling, ethnic identities and relations with regional blocs.

 President Uhuru Kenyatta said in a video statement he was looking forward to “joining other world leaders at the Security Council in confronting and addressing the intractable challenges to peace, security and development that face our world today”.

-Kenya's presidency, which lasts a month, means that President Kenyatta himself or delegations he authorises from Kenya can preside over meetings of the council, whether they are open debates or closed events to discuss ongoing crises across the world.
+The presidency, which lasts for a month, means that President Kenyatta himself or delegations he authorises from Kenya can preside over meetings of the council, whether they are open debates or closed events to discuss ongoing crises across the world.

 This time, Kenya takes over amid the growing demands for Covid-19 vaccine equity, dangers of climate change to small islands, terrorism as well as the continual violence in the Democratic Republic of Congo.